krivi95/social-network-modeling/README.md

 - main.py script - entry poing for execution.
 See next section on how to run python code.

 ### How to run code
-This project was implemented in Python 3.7.
-Make sure you use the same python version.
-The complete list of python module modules can be found in requirements.txt file.
+This project was implemented in [Python 3.7.](https://www.python.org/downloads/release/python-370/) Make sure you use the same python version.
+The complete list of python  modules can be found in Requirements.txt file in src folder.

+It is recomended that you create new [vitrual environment](https://docs.python.org/3.7/tutorial/venv.html):
+`python3 -m venv social-netowrk-analysis`.

+Then you would need to activate that newly created python environment:
+- On Windows:
+`social-netowrk-analysis\Scripts\activate.bat`.
+- On Linux:
+`source social-netowrk-analysis/bin/activate`.

+Once you have your python environment activated, first you would need to download all necessary python modules with pip.
+There is Requirements.txt file in scr directory.
+You can use following command to automatically download all dependencies:
+`pip install -r Requirements.txt`.

+When the download is completed, you can run main.py script:
+`python main.py`.

+You will know that the script is running if you look at console output.
+You should see something like this:
+`importing Authors dataset...
+Importing Publications...
+Exporting network CoAuthorNetwors (nodes and edges to .csv)...
+Running network analysis for CoAuthorNetwors...`.

+After script is finished, in the output directry, for every created and used social network, you will find three types of files:
+- NetworkName - Nodes.csv: File containing nodes of the network (can be imported in Gephi).
+- NetworkName - Edges.csv: File containing nodes of the network (can be imported in Gephi).
+- NetworkName - Analytics.txt - File containing general network metrics and nodes with metrics as and other attributes as well.